oal/buss2/README.md

 # Buss2

 ### What
 A web app and backend for tracking bus routes and times in Agder, Norway.
+Currently hosted at https://buss.olav.it/.

 ### Why
-The official AKT app is often slow, and loses track of favorite routes from time to time.
-Also, I needed an excuse to learn more Rust (specifically Axum and Diesel), and noticed bus data was available in a public API from Entur.
+I wanted to learn more Rust (specifically Axum and Diesel), and noticed bus data was available in a public API from Entur.

 ### How
 The backend is written in Rust, using the Axum web framework, and Diesel ORM (with Postgres).
 The frontend is written in Vue 3, using Quasar.

+### Current state
+Searching for bus stops, saving favorites, and live timing is working.
+The backend is not that robust (uses `unwrap()` a lot), and the frontend needs an icon etc. Also, deployment is done by uploading via `scp` for now.

 ### Deployment
 #### Build locally